 Man: "Just because we don't have the same taste it doesn't mean mine is bad."

 Dr. Macpherson: "Shared living spaces are a problem—negotiating different tastes involves compromise, which some individuals are better at than others.
 There is a way around the fights this leads to: the good old give-and-take.
 Unfortunately, very self-oriented or narcissistic people are bad at this."

 3. In the Bathroom Department

 The Couple: A woman and a man standing by a basket.

-Man: "I don't care what this is at this point, but you need to realise it isn't big enough to hold our washing.
+Man: "I don't care what this is at this point, but you need to realize it isn't big enough to hold our washing.
 Can't I just go wait in the car?"

 Dr. Macpherson: "[The woman] wanted a shared experience, while the man wanted the experience to be over as soon as possible.
-I'm guessing that he doesn't understand the point of practical things needing to be attractive – he is happy to let her decide.
-I would hazard another guess and say the argument this couple were having points to a lack of shared vision, which is making her feel alone and unloved."
+I'm guessing that he doesn't understand the point of practical things needing to be attractive—he is happy to let her decide.
+I would hazard another guess and say the argument this couple was having points to a lack of shared vision, which is making her feel alone and unloved."